Proprietary Radio Configurator#

 If you switch to “Customized” mode, Silicon Labs recommends unchecking all "Advanced" properties, as those are fine-tuned for the "built-in" PHY, and may not be the optimal choice for the modified PHY.
 This way those parameters get auto-calculated, and you can experiment with the fine tuning starting with the calculated values.
 To keep the improved performance achieved by the original optimization, only minor changes should be made.
 For example, <100 MHz change in carrier frequency, or a different frame length configuration.

-If you switch customization off, your modifications will revert to the property values of the "built-in" PHY.
+If you switch customization off, your modifications will be reverted to the property values of the "built-in" PHY.

 Each menu item in the Navigation pane (on the left) is represented by a card in the main editor panel (on the right).
 Cards can be hidden by clicking the corresponding "eye" icon on the Navigation panel.

 Based on the selected radio profile, customizable options may be restricted.
 For example, if a radio profile is selected that is bound by a standard, the profile options only allow users to set the base frequency.
 All other options are preset according to the standard.

 Each protocol configuration includes one or more channel group configurations.
 Channel groups define one or more (sequential) channels, with a constant channel spacing between them.
 Channel groups can differ in the radio configuration both from each other and from the parent protocol.
 By default, a channel group configuration includes only the General Settings and Channel Configuration cards.
 Additional parameters defined by the Protocol can be accessed for customization on a channel group basis by sliding the Customized switch on the corresponding card.
 Channel groups can also be completely overridden to a predefined PHY by checking the Select radio PHY box.